EngRashedAlotaibi/Task-1-servo-motor/README.md

 # Task-1-servo-motor
 # Sweep Servo Motor:

-For accurate angular position control, servo motors are extensively utilized in robotics and automation.
+For accurate angular position control, servo motors are used.
 It is made up of a motor and a position feedback sensor.
-To identify the intended position, a servo motor typically uses a  (PWM) signal.
+To know the needed position, a servo motor typically uses a (PWM) signal.

 # Equipment list and experiment set-up :